-Cushon Core targets a long term net return of CPI plus 3.5% per annum over rolling 5 year periods in the Growth Phase.
-The Growth Phase is the period up to 7 years from NRA or alternative member Selected Target Retirement Age ("TRA").
+Cushon Core targets a long term net return of CPI plus 3.5% per annum over rolling 5-year periods.
+The Growth Phase is the period up to 7 years from NRA or alternative member selected Target Retirement Age ("TRA").
 During the Growth Phase members are invested 90% in the CPT Cushon Global Equity Core fund and 10% in the CPT Cushon Global Bonds Core fund.
-For members with less than 7 years to NRA/TRA, Cushon Core gradually reduces the level of investment risk so that at NRA/TRA the member is invested in a portfolio suitable for pension drawdown at retirement.
+For members with less than 7 years to NRA/TRA they are invested in a portfolio suitable for pension drawdown at retirement.
 At retirement Cushon Core is invested 50% in the CPT Cushon Global Equity Core fund, 25% in the CPT Cushon Global Bonds Core fund, 15% in the CPT Cushon Inflation Linked Government Bonds Core fund and 10% in the CPT Cushon Sterling Cash Core fund.
 This approach is reviewed on an ongoing basis to ensure the final pre-retirement phase of de-risking remains appropriate for the membership and the experience of how members choose to take their benefits at retirement.